Get a secure PC, Mac, or Linux computer built ready for work at Michigan Medicine.

 For products over $5,000, you will need to follow the Capital Budget Office's process for securing capital funding.

-Edge Chromium is the default web browser used on Windows managed computing devices.
-Google Chrome and Internet Explorer (IE) are also available on Windows 10 devices.
-Some general computing devices remain on earlier versions of IE because they use clinical applications that are not yet certified to work with Edge Chromium.
+Edge Chromium is the default web browser used on Windows-managed computing devices.
+Google Chrome is also available on Windows 10 devices.

 Safari web browser is the default web browser on CoreMac and iOS devices.
 Google Chrome and Edge Chromium are also available.